-When you purchased your new ATV, your dealer offered a hands-on safety-training course that covers all aspects of vehicle safety.
+When you purchased your new ATV, your dealer offered a hands-on safety training course that covers all aspects of vehicle safety.
 You were also provided with printed materials that explain safe operating procedures.
 You should review this information on a regular basis.
 If you purchased a used ATV from a party other than a dealer, you can request this free safety training from any authorized dealer.
 Familiarize yourself with all laws and regulations concerning the operation of this vehicle in your area.
 We strongly advise you to strictly follow the recommended maintenance program outlined in your owner's manual.
 This preventive maintenance program is designed to ensure that all critical components on your vehicle are thoroughly inspected at specific intervals.
 The following signal words and symbols appear throughout this manual and on your ATV.
 Your safety is involved when these words and symbols are used.
 Become familiar with their meanings before reading the manual.

-The safety alert symbol below indicates a potential personal injury hazard or death and or damge to the vehicle.
+The safety alert symbol indicates a potential personal injury hazard.